 As a child, opening the stocking came last.
 After all, when I was growing up, my Christmas stocking was usually filled with underwear, socks, and maybe some candy.
 Very practical, but not very Christmas-y.
 I guess my parents thought it best to throw in some necessities to put a small dent in the usual clothing budget.
 Not a bad idea, and as a parent, I think I tried that one Christmas myself.
 I mean, you’re going to have to buy those socks and underwear anyway, so why not let them do double duty as gifts, right?
 It didn’t go over very well.
 But, what does a parent on a budget with four young children do?
+I needed to try some new stocking stuffer ideas for kids.

-Well, I did two things.
+so, I did two things.
 First, I limited the number of stocking stuffers to only three items that added up to under a certain amount.
 Second, I implemented some DIY stocking stuffer ideas for kids that I list here.
 I also included some other low-cost ideas that pack a lot of fun.
 My favorite stores for stocking stuffers are Dollar Tree and Five Below.
 Save your money for those educational STEM toys instead!

 Easy, Cheap DIY Stocking Stuffer Ideas for Kids